Paul Goldschmidt Player Props: Cardinals vs. Astros

 Astros Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.

-- The Astros' 3.57 team ERA ranks first among all league pitching staffs.
+- The Astros' 3.61 team ERA ranks second across all MLB pitching staffs.

-- Astros pitchers combine to rank 11th in baseball in home runs allowed (85 total, 1.1 per game).
+- Astros pitchers combine to surrender 88 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- The right-hander last appeared on Wednesday against the New York Mets, when he went 2 1/3 innings, allowing four earned runs while giving up four hits.
+- The righty's last appearance was on Saturday against the Los Angeles Dodgers, when he threw six innings, surrendering three earned runs while giving up eight hits.

+- The 28-year-old has put up a 3.54 ERA and 7.1 strikeouts per nine innings in nine games this season, while giving up a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.